The Four Villages

 Tarrant Rushton Airfield is significant for the valuable role it played in World War II and remains with grassland between the runways.

 At the Northern end of Tarrant Keyneston you will find Ashley Wood, an ancient woodland famous for its native bluebells.
 It is coppiced and managed by Dorset Wildlife Trust.
-Dormice, pipistrelle bats and a wide variety of birds have been recorded there.
+Dormice, Pipistrelle Bats and a wide variety of birds have been recorded there.
 The Wood envelopes part of Ashley Wood Golf Course, which sits at the Northern most end of the parish.

 Please click here to see all image galleries of our local area